-Tax specialist Avalara files for $150M IPO
+Seattle-based tax specialist Avalara files for $150M IPO

 - Starbucks adds voice to head-tax criticism

-In the first three months of this year it rang up $61.4 million in revenue and a loss of $15.2 million.
+Avalara has previously raised more than $300 million from investors, largely from New York-based private-equity firm Warburg Pincus.
+In 2016, Avalara raised a $50 million funding round, which it planned to use for two acquisitions.
+The company has had an aggressive acquisition strategy, buying at least 15 companies since it was founded in 2004.

-The initial filing does not specify a pricing range for the IPO, nor the number of shares to be sold.
+Avalara’s initial filing does not specify a pricing range for the IPO, nor the number of shares to be sold.
 Goldman Sachs and JPMorgan are the lead underwriters.

+Two companies in Washington state went public last month.
+Vancouver-based nLight, which makes semiconductor and fiber lasers for industrial and aerospace companies, went public April 26.
+Its stock is now trading up 88 percent from its IPO price.

+Bellevue-based Smartsheet, which makes collaboration and project management software, went public the next day.
+The stock is now up about 37 percent from its IPO price.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.